roadracer/wps/README.md

 Now save you changes.
 All you need is the follow command:

 	$ make install

+Notes: If you are using A11p2 or earlier version, you must use follow command:

+	$ sudo make install

 Restart wps, and you will see what you want.